Non-Profit Social Worker

 - Alumni Engagement: Once students graduate from high school, they become Alumni.
 My role is to serve as their connection back to the organization that made a difference in their future, by keeping them engaged and giving them the skills and tools to be successful.
 Our Alumni also serve critical roles at our Summer Workshops – weekend-long college-going boot camps for our rising high school seniors, where they learn the ins and outs of the college-going process.

 - Public Relations and Communications: Increasing the visibility of our work helps build our brand and spreads the word about our work in Los Angeles and across the country.
-To meet this goal, I manage our social media platforms (Facebook & Twitter), as well as the content of our regional website, and much more.
+To meet this goal, I manage our social media platforms, and much more.

 - Event Planning: Through our program we hold a variety of events during the year, such as our College Summit Awards Ceremony, Fundraisers, Mixers, Trainings, and more.
 I lead the planning and coordination of all regional events.